FIRST Tech Challenge: Schedule

-Robot of team 19280, Phoenix, for the 2024-2025 INTO THE DEEP season.
+Robot of teams 19280, Phoenix, and 25268, Powercut Robotics, for the 2024-2025 INTO THE DEEP season.

+Robot of team 12331, the Scarsdale Robo Raiders, shooting three artifacts during the 2025-2026 DECODE World Championships.

 Every year, in September, FIRST announces the game challenge to FTC teams at Kickoff.
 Qualifying Tournaments and Regional & State Championships occur from October through March.
 Teams are allowed to register for three Qualifying Tournaments.
 Some states, such as New Jersey, hold league meets that are more similar to sporting events.
 They are smaller and occur more often.
 For teams advancing from the United States, from the 2013-14 through the 2017–18 seasons, four Super-Regional Championship Tournaments have been held from March through early April, with the World Championships occurring in late April.
 Starting with the 2018-19 FTC season, the Super Regional Championships will no longer occur and teams will advance from their local championships directly to one of the formerly two World Championships in Houston or formerly Detroit.

 Matches

 On competition days, the number of matches varies based on the number of teams competing.
 Matches are completely random in their order and alliances.
 For the matches, teams are assigned to either red alliance or blue alliance, with each alliance consisting of two teams.
-All parties involved in the match must choose their programs before the match begins.
+All parties involved in the match must choose their OpModes before the match begins.
 Drivers must not touch the gamepad controllers during the first 30 seconds of the match, also known as the autonomous period.
 Then, the 2 minute driver controlled period starts and the match is completely driver-controlled from then on.
 In the final 30 seconds of the match, drivers attempt to park in a point scoring zone and/or complete tasks that can only be done in the end game period of the match.
 Prior to 2025, the winning alliance received two qualifying points while the losing alliance received zero.
 Now teams earn up to six ranking points in each match, where three are given for winning the match, and three are awarded for specific in-game objectives.